geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 14. In the **email address** list for Holly, locate the two SMTP addresses:

 	- The primary email address is the mailbox where **SMTP** is capitalized and bolded.
-This email address points to her on-premises mailbox at **Holly@XXYYZZa.xtremelabs.us**.
+This email address points to her on-premises mailbox at **Holly@XXYYZZa.CustomDomain.us**.

 	- Then notice her additional email address, where smtp is in lower-case and is not bolded.
 This email alias points to her Microsoft 365 cloud mailbox of **Holly@M365xZZZZZZ.onmicrosoft.com**.